ALASdoo/alasdoo_com/content/jobs/fullstack.md

 ### WHAT QUALIFIES YOU?
 * Education: A bachelor’s degree in computer science, information systems or related fields.
 * Language: Aspirants must have an excellent grasp of oral and written English.
-* Experience: 1+ years direct experience in a professional capacity
+* Experience: 1+ years direct experience in a professional capacity.
+We will consider students of final year with project work experiance

 PS: Aspirants will be considered even when their qualification and skills don't perfectly match these.